 Eventually, realising that very little was being achieved in Dennis's confused state, I told him I would deliver him to where ever he was staying.
 Imagine my surprise when he directed my car to the very house where I had delivered a new friend only a day or so earlier!

 To give some context; as a member of the local Baha'i community, I had given a lift home from a meeting to a recently-arrived Baha'i from another area.
 The house that I delivered him to was this same one!
 The person I had delivered that night was the supposedly 'taunting' brother-in-law Harry (again, not his real name).

-Harry turned up again on the following week, to bring his energetic brood of children to one of the 3 mid-week Baha'i children's classes which I regularly hosted in my home.
+Harry turned up again on the following week, to bring his energetic brood of children to one of the 3 mid-week Baha'i children's classes which I regularly held in my home.

 I never saw nor heard of Dennis again, but over the years Harry and I worked together frequently on different projects.
 Shortly I had the pleasure of meeting his wife - the sister of Dennis.
 In fact she joined the Bahai community not long after, as did her sister, and we were together often through several years to come.

-My last contact with Harry was when we online-chatted last year; by then he lived in Australia and had a full face moko (tatoo).
+My last contact with Harry was when we online-chatted last year.
 Meantime, l sometimes wondered what happened to Dennis, and to the children I had enjoyed teaching and singing with so much.
 I feel sure we will all be together again one day.